Can Cats Catch Colds?

 If your cat suffers from nasal or eye discharge, clean it off gently with warm water and a wash cloth as often as needed.

-Never give your cat over the counter medication without consulting your veterinarian.
+Never give your cat over-the-counter medication without consulting your veterinarian.

 Last but not least, give your furry feline friend plenty of love and cuddles and keep a close eye on them to watch for any worsening symptoms.

 In order to prevent infections and illness, cats should receive combination vaccines as part of their regular wellness care.
-Vaccination against Feline Herpsevirus, Calicivirus, and Panleukopenia (distemper virus) are important aspects of keeping your cat healthy and protected from illness.
-If the cat was already infected with one of these viruses as a kitten and appears healthy, then vaccination will help decrease the severity of symptoms and the spread of the disease.
+Vaccination against Feline Herpesvirus, Calicivirus, and Panleukopenia (distemper virus) are important aspects of keeping your cat healthy and protected from illness.
+If the cat was infected with one of these viruses as a kitten and appears healthy, then vaccination will help decrease the severity of symptoms and the spread of the disease.